-General Practitioner Management Plans (GPMPs) and Team Care Arrangements (TCAs)
+General Practitioner Chronic Condition Management Plans

 A chronic health condition is one that has been present for 6 months or more and may include, but is not limited to: